Stephen-Gates/data-quality-pattern/data-quality-pattern.md

 ### Metrics schema

-The metrics file MUST contain the `fields`:
+The metrics file is described by the metrics schema and MUST contain the `fields`:

 - `metric-name` - the name of the standard being used to measure a data quality dimension or statistic
 - `metric-description` - a brief description of the standard being used to measure a data quality dimension or statistic